MicrosoftDocs/MIMDocs/MIMDocs/pam/configuring-mim-environment-for-pam.md

 # Configuring the MIM Environment for Privileged Access Management
 There are seven steps to complete when setting up the environment for cross-forest access, installing and configuring Active Directory and Microsoft Identity Manager, and demonstrating a just-in-time access request.

+These steps are laid out so that you can start from scratch and build a test environment.
+If you're applying PAM to an existing environment, you can use your own domain controllers or user accounts instead of creating new ones to match the examples.

 1. Prepare *CORPDC* server as a domain controller and *CORPWKSTN* as a member workstation.